Bioconductor/uniqueGeneric/README.md

----
-title: "A hard-to-reproduce bug in callNextMethod()"
+# A hard-to-reproduce bug in callNextMethod()
----

 uniqueMethod and uniqueGeneric are minimalist packages that can be used to reproduce the bug.

-# Quick and easy way to reproduce the bug
+## Quick and easy way to reproduce the bug

     devtools::install_github("Bioconductor/uniqueMethod")
     devtools::install_github("Bioconductor/uniqueGeneric")